Cattle slaughter in India: Himachal Pradesh

 The Punjab Prohibition of Cow Slaughter Act, 1955 applies to Chandigarh, Himachal Pradesh and Punjab.
 Therefore, the law governing the slaughter of cattle in Himachal Pradesh is the same as that in Chandigarh and Punjab.

 Slaughter of cow (includes bull, bullock, ox, heifer or calf), and its progeny, is totally prohibited.
 The export of cattle for slaughter and the sale of beef are both prohibited.

 Anyone violating the law can be punished with imprisonment up to a maximum of 2 years or fine up to ₹ 1,000 or both.
 The law places the burden of proof on the accused.
 The crime is treated as a cognizable and non-bailable offence.

 Jammu and Kashmir

-The Ranbir Penal Code, 1932 governed the slaughter of cattle in Jammu and Kashmir which is now repealed.